 Are the maps printed locally?

 Yes, everything we print is either done in-house or at a print shop that's an 8 minute walk from our studio.

 Who does your screen printing?

-Matt does all of his own poster prints, t-shirts*, and pillow designs by hand.
-None of this fancy, efficient new-fangled equipment for us (well.. not yet anyway)
+We don't do much screen printing these days, but when we do, Matt does all of his own printing by hand.
+None of this fancy, efficient new-fangled equipment for us.

 I want to carry your products in my store, can I do that?

 We are always looking for partnerships with local businesses in areas of Hamilton where we don't already sell our products.
 We have partners in downtown Hamilton, on Ottawa Street, on Concession street, and in Dundas and Stoney Creek, but if you have a business in other parts of Hamilton (or have ideas for products outside of Hamilton) we'd love to hear from you.
 Use the Contact Us link above to get in touch.